carlomanf/wp-super-network/readme.txt

 = How do I turn an existing site into the main site for a new network? =

-This feature is still to come.
+This feature is scheduled for the next major release.

 = How do I manage all of my sites in a single admin area? =